 - 1. Heat transfer coefficient for the spiral tube is more than the spline tube and then the smooth tube. - 2.
-With the increasing of the heat flux, the heat transfer coefficient increases. - 3.
-As heat flux increases, temperature difference between the tube and water increases.
+As the Reynolds Number, heat transfer coefficient increases first and then remain constant for the given heat flux. - 3.
+With the increase in salt percentage, heat transfer coefficient decreases for the given Reynolds Number and heat flux. - 4.
+As Reynolds Number increases, temperature difference between the tube and water-salt solution decreases.